 Reporting to Local Law EnforcementThe College process and the criminal justice process are separate and independent courses of action.

 A Complainant who wishes to pursue a criminal complaint is encouraged to make a report to local law enforcement.

 Incidents occurring on campus are within the jurisdiction of the Radnor Township Police Department.

 Actions occurring off campus are within the jurisdiction of one of several surrounding townships.

 If the Complainant does not know in which township the incident occurred, the Complainant should contact Public Safety or 911 for assistance.

 Upon request, the Sexual Assault Resource Coordinator or a representative of the Department of Public Safety will accompany a Complainant to the local police department and assist a Complainant in making a criminal report.

 Notifying local law enforcement will generally result in the Complainant and in some cases the Respondent, being contacted by a police officer.
 The police will determine if a criminal investigation will occur and if the case will be referred for prosecution.

-Consistent with the College’s Mission and belief that all members have an obligation to promote and protect the health, safety, and welfare of our community, the College strongly encourages all individuals to report sexual violence or sexual harassment so that those affected can receive support and resources.
+Other Potential Code of Student Conduct Violations Consistent with the College’s Mission and belief that all members have an obligation to promote and protect the health, safety, and welfare of our community, the College strongly encourages all individuals to report any incident of sexual misconduct, sexual violence, or sexual harassment so that those affected can receive support and resources.